 The capacity of a road segment is commonly defined by the number of vehicles it can handle over a unit of time, such as 1,000 vehicles per hour per lane.
 This volume can only be achieved under specific (optimal) conditions of traffic speed and density:

 - Critical Density (or optimal).
-The volume generally increases with the density of the traffic, since there are more vehicles per unit of surface.
-However, at some point the density reaches a critical level and congestion starts to negatively impact volume.
+The volume generally increases with traffic density, since there are more vehicles per unit of surface.
+However, the density reaches a critical level eventually, and congestion impacts volume negatively.
 This is around 1,800 to 2,400 vehicles per lane per hour.

 - Critical Speed (or optimal).
 The volume generally increases with the speed of the traffic.
 There is, however, a speed at which the volume is optimal.
 On a regular highway, the optimal speed is around 90 km/hr, while other figures place it at around 70 km/hr.